oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

     </copy>
     ```

-   **Example command to check the initial balance in account 2 of Department 2**
+   **Command to check the initial balance in account 2 of Department 2**

     ```text
     <copy>